Arun211/circles-life/README.md

 Maven can be used to execute test scripts standalone and from CI pipeline

 TestNG provides core keywords.
 Test execution can be started using TestNG test suite as well.

+#### Cross Browser Testing support

+##### Supported Browser:
+Chrome Browser
+Firefox Browser
+Android App

+Test execution logs will be captured in /Result/TestExecution.log file.

+Application url under test can be changed from AUT_Conf.properties file.
+Helps to execute tests in different environents.

+SeleniumUtil and SeleniumAndroidUtil classes to maintain reusable scripts.

+BrowserFactory - One place to create browser objects